Health Care Spending Set to Increase, According to Projected National Health Expenditure Figures

 March 24, 2020

-Amidst an election year and COVID-19 outbreak, the Centers for Medicare and Medicaid Services released its National Health Expenditure data, which projects that spending on health care will increase by 5.4% percent, on average, between 2019 and 2028, representing 19.7% of gross domestic product by the end of that period.
+Amidst an election year and COVID-19 outbreak, the Centers for Medicare and Medicaid Services released its National Health Expenditure data, which projects that spending on health care will increase by 5.4%, on average, between 2019 and 2028, representing 19.7% of gross domestic product by the end of that period.
 Sound familiar?

 We’ve been having the same discussion for 20 years: health spending is continuing to rise at an unsustainable rate.
 This accelerated growth in spending is due to the aging population and price increases on health care goods and services.